wmvsilva/cs5100-hw2-pacman/FinalProject/README.md

 ### Running MainMinimax

 First, open `MainMinimax.java` in your IDE.
 Just like with the `Evolutionizer` class, the FinalProject folder must be added as a Maven project.
 To change the file that contains the Pac-Man genes, change the static variable called `PAC_MAN_FILE`.
 Each set of genes is on a separate line.
 To change the genes, or line number used, for Pac-Man, change the static variable `PAC_MAN_FILE_LINE`.
 To change the file that contains the ghost genes, change the static variable called `GHOST_FILE`.
 To change the line number of the genes to use in the ghost file, change the static variable `GHOST_FILE_LINE`.
+Note that the defaults of these static variables are set to the first generations of the sample files `pacman_sample_100generations.csv` and `ghosts_sample_100generations.csv`.

 Finally, now that your variables are set, just run the main method of `MainMinimax.java` and a window running Ms. Pac-Man will appear which has the Pac-Man competing against the ghosts, with both parties using the specified feature weights in the genes.